phil-opp/blog_os/blog/content/edition-3/posts/02-booting/index.md

-After executing the command, you should see a bootable disk image named `bootimage-blog_os.bin` in your `target/x86_64-blog_os/debug` directory.
+After executing the command, you should see a bootable disk image named `bootimage-blog_os.img` in your `target/x86_64-blog_os/debug` directory.
 You can boot it in a virtual machine or copy it to an USB drive to boot it on real hardware.
 (Note that this is not a CD image, which have a different format, so burning it to a CD doesn't work).

 #### How does it work?
 The `bootimage` tool performs the following steps behind the scenes: